Ask Bud when to start social security.

 Some people believe that the government will reduce social security benefits, so it’s better to take the money early while the benefits are still large.
 However, the voting block of elderly is growing and is already so large that reducing benefits is an unlikely political alternative.
 It’s more likely that social security taxes on the working population will increase because the vast majority will support a tax increase considering that they will be largely dependent on social security themselves since few have saved enough for retirement without it.

-That’s the short answer, but if you are serious, there’s a lot more to know.
+answer, but if you are serious, there’s a lot more to know.

 If you are married, there is a great benefit for delaying social security, especially if your spouse was a low-income worker or did not work at all.
 A 62 year old low-income spouse gets severely penalized when drawing on a higher income spouse’s benefit.
 If low-income spouses delay social security to their full retirement age (65 to 67 depending on their birth year), they are entitled to 50% of the high-income spouses full retirement age benefit.